Voice Major - Clemson University Choirs

 Vocal Studies in Performing Arts

-Music students collaborate with Theater and Audio students and get hands-on experience in our professional roadhouse, the Brooks Center for the Performing Arts, our on-site learning laboratory.
+Music students can choose from more than 20 large and small ensembles within our band, choir, and orchestra programs and get hands-on experience in our professional roadhouse, the Brooks Center for the Performing Arts, our on-site learning laboratory.
+Students also participate in masterclasses, develop connections with professional artists, and work alongside dynamic faculty who are leaders in their field.

 Audition Information